Enterprise architecture definition

-A good EAP strategy considers the latest innovations in business processes, organizational structure, information systems and technologies.
+A good EA strategy considers the latest innovations in business processes, organizational structure, agility, information systems, and technologies.
 It will also include standard language and best practices for business processes, including analyzing where processes can be integrated or eliminated throughout the organization.
-The ultimate goal of any EAP strategy is to improve the efficiency, timeliness and reliability of business information.
+The goal of any good EA strategy is to improve the efficiency, timeliness, and reliability of business information.
 Of course, to implement any EA strategy, you will also need to ensure that you have buy-in from other executives and stakeholders.

 Benefits of enterprise architecture

 There are several benefits to enterprise architecture, including resiliency and adaptability, managing supply chain disruptions, staff recruitment and retention, improved product and service delivery, and tracking data and APIs.
-EA can offer support for re-designs and re-organization, especially during major organizational changes, mergers or acquisitions.
+EA can offer support for redesigns and reorganization, especially during major organizational changes, mergers, or acquisitions.
 It’s also useful for bringing more discipline into the organization by standardizing and consolidating processes for more consistency.

-EA is also used in system development, IT management and decision-making, and IT risk management to eliminate errors, system failures and security breaches.
+EA is also used in systems development, IT management and decision-making, and IT risk management to eliminate errors, system failures, and security breaches.
 It can also help businesses navigate complex IT structures or to make IT more accessible to other business units.

 - Allowing more open collaboration between IT and business units